dalvarado86/Reactivities/README.md

 ### Clien-App

-This is a client app based on React Js 17, it represent the front-end of this application.
+This is a client app based on React with typescript, it represent the front-end of this application.

 Enjoy!
 And if you want